 This method can set the time interval between two samples, so that users can read out multiple values in a single log.

-Parameters log\interval\ms (int) - The time between two samples in milliseconds, for logging only.
+Parameters log_interval_ms (int) - The time between two samples in milliseconds, for logging only.

-Start recording multiple voltage values (float) in a log.
+Start recording multiple analog samples (raw) values in a log.

-This method will first call set\log\interval\ms() before writing to the MMIO.
+This method will first call set_log_interval_ms() before writing to the MMIO.